Privacy Policy

 • Error and diagnostic data (via Sentry), including stack traces, browser and operating system metadata, and sanitized page URLs.
 Sentry is configured to minimize the collection of identifiers; we do not intentionally send PHI to Sentry.

-From Patient Users (token-based access):
+From Referred Individuals (token-based access):

 • Consent acceptance timestamp and method